janstrohschein/KOARCH/Use_Cases/VPS_Popcorn_Production/Kubernetes/readme.md

 - `kubectl apply -f kubernetes_deployment.yml`

 ## Simulation
+The Big Data Platform (BDP) uses process data from the CPPS to generate test functions.
+Several algorithms will evaluate those test functions and try to find an optimal solution.
+The most promising algorithm gets selected and is used to optimize the next n production cycles.

+The simulation phase consists of the following steps:
++ The phase starts in the Cognition (L3) module, which creates the initial design.
+The initial design consists of 5 points, equally distributed over the search space for x.
+The Cognition publishes those as starting points to the Analytics Bus, where the Adaption (L4) listens.
++ The Adaption sends those new parameters to the Protocol Translation (L0) , where they are transferred to the CPPS via OPC UA for the upcoming production cycle.
++ Sensors in the CPPS collect process information, which the Protocol Translation retrieves via a subscription to the OPC UA server.
++ The Feature Extraction (L0) recognizes when a production cycle ends and condenses the sensor information into seperate production cycles.
+The Monitoring (L1) module forwards the data to the Cognition.
++ The Cognition initiates a new simulation run when the production with parameters from the initial design concludes.
+It uses the knowledgebase to generate feasible pipelines and instantiates promising algorithms as Kubernetes jobs on the BDP.
+The insights from the production process are transferred to the Simulation (L3) module, which generates test functions for the feasible algorithms.
++ Currently CAAI implements several model-based algorithms, e.g., Random Forest and Kriging, which use the Model Learning (L1) module to train a model and the Model Application and Optimization (L2) module to search for an optimal solution on the model.
+Additionally, CAAI also implements different optimizers that work without a model, e.g., Differential Evolution and Dual Annealing, which are instantiated via the Optimize (L2) module.
++ The algorithms optimize the test functions and send the results to the Cognition (L3) for comparison and evaluation.
++ During the optimization the Cluster monitoring (L1) collects information about the resource consumption for each algorithm from the Kubernetes API.
++ The Cognition (L3) selects the most promising algorithm and creates a Kubernetes deployment for this algorithm.
+The algorithm will be used to optimize the next production cycles.

 <img src="./docs/vps_simulation.png" width="1000px">

 ## Production
+The production phase uses the selected algorithm to optimize the production parameters.
+The additional process data from each production cycle can be used to further refine the optimization.
+However, the Cognition will decide when another simulation run is required, either after a set number of production cycles or if the performance decreases below a certain threshold.

+The production phase consists of the following steps:
++ The Protocol Translation (L0) retrieves process information via OPC UA from the CPPS.
++ The Feature Extraction (L0) detects seperate production cycles and sends the condensed information to the feature topic.
++ The selected algorithm, either instantiated as a deployment of the Model Learning (L1) or Optimizer (L2) module, uses those features to optimize the production parameters.
+The Optimizer (L2) module will generate several points that should be tested during production before a new prediction is made, thus it sends information on two different topics to the Cognition (L3).
++ The Cognition evaluates the new production parameters and sends these to the Adaption (L4).
+The Cognition also initiates a new simulation run after a set number of production cycles or if the performance degrades.
++ The Adaption sends the new production parameters to the Protocol Translation (L0), where those new values are transferred via OPC UA to the CPPS.

 <img src="./docs/vps_production.png" width="1000px">

 ## Overview
+The following diagram shows all the modules, that are used for simulation and production with the associated Kafka topics.
 <img src="./docs/vps_complete.png" width="1000px">

 ## Access to additional information
 While the experiment is running, the user can retrieve additional information through various APIs: